Everything you need to know about the integrated Flipsnack statistics.

 Moreover, you can access page-level statistics, showing you more detailed information: the average time your readers spend on each page, as well as views and clicks.
 These metrics are the same as those listed in the summary metrics, but they are calculated and presented here for each individual page.

 So let's think about this scenario.
 I will access a flipbook 3 times today.
 2 of those times I will just view the cover and not go any further.
 The 3rd time I will go to the next 2 pages.
-The flipbook report will show 3 impressions, 3 views.
+The flipbook report will show 3 impressions, and 3 views.
 The page report will look like the one just below.
 The flipbook summary report will not sum up all of the page views (in this case 3+1+1), because it is not supposed to.

 In the Engagement statistics section, you can see more in-depth stats on how your readers engaged with your publications.
 More specifically, what elements they clicked on, on what page these elements were, and how many times they clicked on them.